Courtesy of the Indiana State Library

 In 2001 Taki and Jeanette Sawi, who first met on Santorini Island, opened Santorini Greek Kitchen on Shelby Street in Fountain Square.
 They quickly needed more space so they moved to 1415-17 Prospect in 2004.
 The award-winning authentic Greek restaurant suffered a fire in 2010 but rebuilt and is known today as one of the best Greek restaurants in town.

 What do you remember about this historic Fountain Square store (reputedly built in 1858 according to one article)?
 Did the drugstore have a soda fountain?
 Did you frequent the adjacent bars?
 Did you ever occupy the upstairs apartment?
 Are you related to any of the former owners?
 Please share your memories and any other photographs of the building or neighborhood through the years.
-Thanks!
+Thank You!